-If a paid Stetson employee is injured while in the performance of their required work duties, and the injury requires medical attention, (or is likely to need medical attention in the near future), the employee should notify their Supervisor immediately.
+If a paid Stetson employee is injured while in the performance of their required work duties, the employee should notify their Supervisor immediately.
 Risk Management should then be notified ASAP so the work comp claim can be processed and authorized medical treatment can be arranged with a work comp approved provider if/when needed.

 Accident Report Forms

 If the above work-related injury occurs, please complete and sign the appropriate Employee Accident Report Form.
 (The Supervisor should review the form and sign off as well)

 Please print out the appropriate form, then complete and sign (info does not need to be typed).
 Signatures must be hand-signed and dated.

 Per the Florida State Work Comp Statute, work-related injuries should be reported to the Employer as soon as possible by the Employee.
 If reported later than 30 days, the claim can be denied.

 Send the completed form to Risk Management so the injury can be reported to our Work Comp Insurance Company.